quay/claircore/docs/reference/updatersetfactory.md

 # UpdaterSetFactory
-An UpdaterSetFactory provides a factory for runtime construction and configuration for Updaters.
+An UpdaterSetFactory is a factory for runtime construction and configuration for Updaters.

 ```go
 package driver